An early prototype, using a box instead of the dinosaur

 The final product

 The Google Chrome dinosaur mini-game, and the Majestic representative at AstonHack 2017, dressed as a dinosaur running to Aston University, served as our inspirations.

 The player controls a dinosaur running and jumping to avoid obstacles.
 The player can make the dinosaur jump by pressing a button attached to the Arduino, and the number of objects jumped over is displayed as a final score at the end of the game.

 Getting the board to successfully display the dinosaur sprite was difficult, as we originally tried to draw each line separately, but eventually managed to use the provided software library to insert a bitmap image instead.

-How to code for an Arduino, and how to use libraries
+How to code in C for an Arduino, and how to use libraries.

-We'd like to be able to add a pterodactyl that flies over, and implement a ducking feature for the dinosaur so he can avoid it
+We'd like to be able to add a pterodactyl that flies over, and implement a ducking feature for the dinosaur so he can dodge it.

-This project was part of AstonHack 2017, which was our first hackathon.
+This project a submission to AstonHack 2017, which was our first hackathon.
 We won the 'Majestic Challenge' prize.